aws-samples/aws-cloudwatch-building-dashboard-outside-aws-console/README.md

 This project includes client code which is packaged using WebPack into a Javascript embeddable widget.
 There is a sample HTML page index.html that has the resulting widget embedded.

 The server code is intended to run as an AWS Lambda function behind an API GateWay.
 The Lambda function retrieves the requested CloudWatch widget by calling the CloudWatch [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) API.

-Full instructions can be found in the associated blog post on the AWS DevOps blog.

 ### Server Setup: